 • Time-sensitive eviction documents

-Rush service prioritizes your documents above routine service orders.
-Most rush orders are completed within 24 hours, with some taking up to 48 hours depending on the defendant's location and availability.
+Rush service prioritizes your documents above routine service orders and is dispatched the same day you call, depending on the defendant's location and availability.

 Rush service is available 7 days per week, 365 days per year -- including Sundays, holidays, and after business hours.
 Michigan law does not restrict when process can be served, so Papers Delivered operates around the clock to meet urgent deadlines.